Amaninreal/pi-shaped-scala-Aman/Event-Driven-Architecture_workshop-Aman/day1/Readme.md

-Of course.
-Congratulations on getting the project working!

-Here is a professionally rewritten `README.md` file.
-It keeps all the essential answers but rephrases them in a clearer, more detailed way.
-It also corrects the technology from Kafka to RabbitMQ, adds a new "Technology Stack" section, expands on the use cases, and includes the new section for your terminal screenshots as requested.

----

 # Event-Driven Architecture with Java and RabbitMQ - by Aman

 This project provides a practical implementation of an Event-Driven Architecture (EDA) using a simple e-commerce order processing system.
 It demonstrates how a **Producer** service can publish an `OrderPlaced` event, how a **RabbitMQ** message broker can reliably route this event, and how a **Consumer** service can process it asynchronously.